openstack-archive/k8s-docker-suite-app-murano/Kubernetes/README.rst

 Upgrade
 -------

-In current implementation of Kubernetes Cluster deployed by Murano it is not possible to upgrade Kubernetes Cluster from previous version to newer.
+*Upgrade of Kubernetes Cluster components*: In current implementation of Kubernetes Cluster deployed by Murano, which uses binaries and hyperkube, we do not provide a scenario to upgrade Kubernetes Cluster from a previous version to a newer one.
+However, we are planning to introduce upgrade capability in the coming releases of Murano Kubernetes application, by introducing self-hosted architecture of the Kubernetes Cluster.
+This will allow to perform Rolling Update of Kubernetes Cluster itself to the new version.

+*Framework to Update Murano Kubernetes Application to the new version:*
+Currently, Murano doesn't support versioning of application as well as not having a well-defined framework on how to perform an Upgrade of Murano Applications.
+This also affects the possibility to enable Kubernetes Upgrades via Murano.
+This is planned to be addressed in the coming release of Murano.

+*Rolling updates of application running inside of Kubernetes Cluster:*
+The Kubernetes Cluster deployed by Murano supports rolling updates with the use of “Deployments” and “Replication Controllers (RC)” abstractions.
+Please refer to the  `Rolling updates`_ section of the Kubernetes application for more details.

 Features